carleenaortega/group_06-1/Milestone_4/README.md

+#### STILL TO DO:
+In the issue where the feedback was posted, you should :

+Thank the student and/or TA for the feedback Acknowledge the feedback that you will have time to address Indicate which feedback you will relegate to “Future Work” Create a new issue (link back to the old one) for each item you will not have time to fix and label it with “future work” Close the issue once items are appropriately addressed \
+**_Delete this when finished_**

 STAT547 Milestone 4 Repo
 ===================
 Changes made from Milestone 3 based on feedback:
-* EDA_script.R was split into EDA_images_script.R and EDA_LM_script.R for images and linear regression
+* EDA_script.R was split into EDA_images_script.R and EDA_LM_script.R for images and linear regression (Feedback [here](https://github.com/STAT547-UBC-2019-20/group_06/issues/52))
+* make all creates final_report outputs in docs folder (Feedback [here](https://github.com/STAT547-UBC-2019-20/group_06/issues/52))
-* Warnings and messages of scripts were suppressed
+* Warnings of scripts were suppressed (Feedback [here](https://github.com/STAT547-UBC-2019-20/group_06/issues/36))
-* Scripts have proper documentation based on [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) style
+* Scripts have proper documentation based on [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) style (Feedback [here](https://github.com/STAT547-UBC-2019-20/group_06/issues/35))
-* unit tests were added to scripts (_To Do if we have time_)
+* unit tests were added to scripts (_To Do if we have time_) (Feedback [here](https://github.com/STAT547-UBC-2019-20/group_06/issues/37))
+* in EDA_images_script.R, create a function for each plot that is then called on by main() (Feedback [here](https://github.com/STAT547-UBC-2019-20/group_06/issues/35)) _To Do if we have time_
 * Changes to analyses were done for more informative results (not based on feedback)